DeepDoge/devcontainer/README.md

-This is in very early in development, and is not ready for use yet.
+This is very early in development, and is not ready for use yet.

 Anything can change, directory paths, file names, repo name, behavior, etc.